‘’Violin meets progressive metal!’’

-Prolific artists, CYDEMIND released its first EP ‘Through Mists and Ages’ back in 2014 and soon after its single ‘What Remains’.
-After a few years of writing and refining their sound, the quintet (violin, bass, piano, guitar, drums) came back with their first full-length album.
-Entitled ‘Erosion’, its six tracks are centered around the theme of nature and its persistence through time.
-Epic is the word here, with one track clocking in at an impressive 27 minutes.
-‘Erosion’ was released independently on Bandcamp, iTunes, Amazon, Spotify and all major online retailers.
+CYDEMIND’s first release, EP ‘Through Mists and Ages’, dates back to 2014.
+It is soon after this release that their first single ‘What Remains’ came out.
+After a writing period which allowed for the band to refine their sound, the quintet (violin, bass, piano, guitar, drums) came back with their first full-length album.
+Titled ‘Erosion’, its six tracks are centered around the idea of nature’s persistence through time.
+Epic is quite certainly the word here, with one track clocking in at an impressive 27 minutes.
+‘Erosion’ was released with critical acclaim :

-CYDEMIND then branched off a bit from the usual metal band musical path to produce the music for the indie video game ‘Navyblue and the Spectrum Killers’.
-The game released in September 2018 and is available on Steam.
-In addition to writing the whole soundtrack for the game, CYDEMIND also released two singles ‘Navyblue’ and ‘Lights of Iberia’ as bonus content for the game.
+CYDEMIND then diverted from the usual metal band musical trajectory in order to produce music for the indie video game ‘Navyblue and the Spectrum Killers’.
+The game was released in September 2018 and is available on Steam.
+In addition to composing the entirety of the game’s soundtrack, CYDEMIND also released two singles ‘Navyblue’ and ‘Lights of Iberia’ as bonus content for the game.

-To further expand their musical soundscape and reach new audiences, the versatile band released its first music video ‘Winter’ in March 2019.
+To further expand their musical soundscape and reach new audiences, the versatile band then released its first music video ‘Winter’ in March 2019.
 The single is an arrangement of Vivaldi’s ‘Winter violin concerto’ from the Four Seasons.
-Shot in various locations in Quebec, Canada, the video highlights both the majestic Canadian winter and the highly energetic performance of the band.
+Shot throughout various locations in Quebec, Canada, the video poeticizes the beauty of Canadian winters while emphasizing the band’s energetic performance.

-In addition to its recording experiences, the band has performed many times in the Montreal area since 2011 in venues like : the Foufounes Électriques, the Katacombes, the Plaza Theater and more.
-They recently created the first edition of Proggy Nights in Canada, a small tour that reunited 3 Canadian prog bands in Québec City, Montreal and Toronto.
+In addition to their significant recording experiences, the band has performed numerous times throughout the Montreal area since 2011 in such venues as the Foufounes Électriques, the Katacombes, the Plaza Theater, and others.
+In 2017, they also directed the first edition of Proggy Nights in Canada, a small tour gathering 3 Canadian prog bands in Quebec City, Montreal and Toronto.

-Aside from their performance expertise, Olivier (violin) and Camille (piano) have also been teaching their instrument for many years.
-Olivier is a doctorate student in violin performance at University of Montreal, while Camille graduated from the classical piano program at CEGEP St-Laurent in Montreal.
+The band is composed of Olivier Allard (violin), Alexandre Dagenais (drums) Nico Damoulianos (Bass), Camille Delage (piano & keyboards) and Kevin Paquet (guitars).
+Olivier holds a PhD in violin performance from the University of Montreal, while Camille graduated from the classical piano program at CEGEP St-Laurent in Montreal.